 The tracking system, Footprints, allows the Client Rights Designee to collect data monthly on Client Inquiries, Complaints and Grievances.
 The data collected includes the number of inquiries and complaints, average time from inquiry or complaint to resolution, and number of inquiries and complaints referred as grievances.
-This data will be provided monthly to Kids Central's Executive Leadership.
+This data will be provided quarterly to Kids Central's Executive Leadership or more frequently as requested.